 Other jazz events are happening around the city this month.
 See below for more details.

 Top tip – book ahead for all jazz concerts because they sell out fast!

 Coinciding with World Architecture Day on the first Monday in October, the Malaga Architects Association has organised a week of events in Malaga.
 Highlights include:

 - Exhibition on Calle Alcazabilla from 1 to 14 October.

 - Drawing the Palmeral de las Sorpresas (our favourite pergola) with Urbansketchers on Thursday 4 October from 6.30pm onwards.

 The city holds the first edition celebrating Japanese culture between 1 and 7 October.
 There’s a long list of activities based around Japanese costume, martial arts, literature, cooking… given by Japanese experts.
 Most will be in Spanish or with Spanish translations.
 Full details on the Viviendo Japón website.

 Musical events in Malaga in October

-The list of what’s on in Malaga for music fans runs long this month and as usual, there’s something for everyone.
+The musical list of what’s on in Malaga runs long this month with jazz a recurring theme.
+Highlights include:

 Jazz in the Picasso